-Cosmetic dentists, Dr. Ron Bosher and Dr. Timothy Nguyen, offers Plano area patients a solution to fix and replace missing teeth.
+Cosmetic dentists, Dr. Ron Bosher and Dr. Tim Nguyen, offers Plano area patients a solution to fix and replace missing teeth.
 Implant-retained bridges are similar to implant-retained crowns, except instead of replacing one tooth, this procedure replaces multiple missing teeth.
 Bridges are very common in dentistry for replacing multiple teeth.
 During this particular procedure, however, the new teeth are supported by implants, rather than by nearby teeth.
-Plano Implant-Retained Bridge Specialists, Dr. Ron Bosher and Dr. Timothy Nguyen, recommend this as a good alternative for patients who put pressure on their teeth, clench or grind their teeth.
+Plano Implant-Retained Bridge Specialists, Dr. Ron Bosher and Dr. Tim Nguyen, recommend this as a good alternative for patients who put pressure on their teeth, clench or grind their teeth.
 An implant-retained bridge is securely attached to the implants through custom abutments all fabricated by digital CAD/CAM dentistry.
 The latest advances in dental technology create stunning outcomes for patients, resulting in a pretty smile and healthy teeth.

 Implant-Retained Bridges Reviews

 "Having a lot of dental work done threw my life.
 Searching for a dentist that isn't looking for you to come back after your work is completed to do it again or this is temporary.
 He And the staff are amazing!
 I truly dislike dentist..
 I feel like the light at the end of a long tunnel is getting closer.
 Looking forward to a great smile and piece of mind!!"- M.R. / Demandforce / Jun 27, 2016